Highfivery/zero-spam-for-wordpress/readme.txt

 [WordPress Zero Spam](https://benmarshall.me/wordpress-zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) uses AI in combination with proven spam detection techniques and a database of known malicious IPs from around the world to detect and block unwanted visitors.

-In addition, it integrates with other popular plugins to provide all around protection.
-Just install, activate, and enjoy a spam-free site.
+In addition, it integrates with other popular plugins to provide all around protection. **Just install, activate, and enjoy a spam-free site!**

 = WordPress Zero Spam features =